 - Click Save.

-Priority of the selected AD/LDAP Mapping is updated. inSync imports users based on the updated priority of the AD/LDAP Mapping.
+The priority of the selected AD/LDAP Mapping is updated. inSync imports the users based on the updated priority of the AD/LDAP Mapping.